visgl/deck.gl/docs/api-reference/geo-layers/tile-layer.md

 This prop is not required if `data` points to a supported format (JSON or image by default).
 Additional formats may be added by registering [loaders.gl](https://loaders.gl/modules/core/docs/api-reference/register-loaders) modules.

 It is recommended to pass `signal` to any `fetch` calls and check its `aborted` property before doing any expensive computation.
+If `signal` is aborted, then throw or return falsy from `getTileData` so the data is not cached; do not return incomplete data.
+If `signal` is aborted, but `getTileData` still returns a truthy response, then its data will be cached.

 ```js
 const {signal} = tile;